irisnet/irishub/docs/features/bank.md

 4. Sign transactions generated offline

     To improve account security, IRISnet supports offline signing of transactions to protect the account's private key.
 In any transaction, you can build an unsigned transaction using the flag --generate-only.
-Use transfer transaction as an example:
+Take transfer transaction as an example:
     ```bash
     iriscli bank send --to=<address_of_wallet_B> --amount=10iris --fee=0.3iris --from=<key_name_of_wallet_A> --generate-only
     ```